 mobile applications to validate that TLS certificates presented by web servers are

 known.
 These pinned certificates may be incompatible with the TLS man-in-middle

 certificate that is used for ETP Proxy.
 As a result, the

 policy is applied differently if traffic comes from a mobile browser or a mobile

 - On an Android operating system version 10 and later, mobile traffic from mobile browsers is forwarded to ETP Proxy and TLS inspection is performed with the ETP Proxy certificate.

 - A selective proxy is applied to traffic from Apple iOS, iPadOS, Android apps, as well as any Android OS that is earlier than version 10.
-In this case, only (1) known domains, AUP and AVC configured with block error page action and (2) risky domains and customer lists configured with classify action are sent to ETP Proxy.
-All other domains are handled on DNS level by ETP-DNS.
-All other domains are handled on DNS level by ETP-DNS.
+In this case, only known domains, AUP and AVC configured with block error page action, and risky domains and customer lists configured with the classify or block action are sent to ETP Proxy.
+All other domains are handled on DNS level by ETP DNS.

 - The ETP Mobile Client supports the selective ETP proxy.
 Full ETP Proxy is only supported for Android 10 and higher for browser traffic only.